patrickfreed/evg.el/README.md

 ## Commands

-<kbd>M-x evergreen-status</kbd>: Brings up the `evergreen-status` buffer for an Evergreen project, prompting for the
+<kbd>M-x evg-status</kbd>: Brings up the `evg-status` buffer for an Evergreen project, prompting for the
 name.
 If using Projectile, this will default to the name of the project where this command was invoked.
 - A suggested binding for this command is <kbd>C-c e</kbd>.

-<kbd>M-x evergreen-patch</kbd>: Create a new patch of the current project, prompting for a description.
+<kbd>M-x evg-patch</kbd>: Create a new patch of the current project, prompting for a description.
 Switches to a
 new buffer for configuring the tasks to be run as part of the patch.
-- This doesn't necessarily need to be bound, since it can be easily invoked from a project's `evergreen-status` buffer.
+- This doesn't necessarily need to be bound, since it can be easily invoked from a project's `evg-status` buffer.

 ## Overview

-Like `magit`, `evergreen` makes use of many different specialized buffers for different tasks.
+Like `magit`, `evg` makes use of many different specialized buffers for different tasks.
 These buffers can be navigated to and from by selecting different things in a buffer via <kbd>RET</kbd> or by invoking commands.
-After moving from one `evergreen` buffer to the next, the previous evergreen buffer can always be reached by pressing
+After moving from one `evg` buffer to the next, the previous `evg` buffer can always be reached by pressing
 <kbd><</kbd>.
 The next sections detail the functionality of each of these specialized buffers and list their key
 bindings.

-### The evergreen-status buffer
+### The evg-status buffer

-Each project has what is called a "status buffer", modeled after the `magit` status buffer for a git repository, which can be reached via <kbd>M-x evergreen-status</kbd>.
+Each project has what is called a "status buffer", modeled after the `magit` status buffer for a git repository, which can be reached via <kbd>M-x evg-status</kbd>.
 The status buffer serves as a "homepage" for the project, containing basic information and allowing different actions to be taken using the project.

 Currently, the status buffer displays a list of recent patches for a given project, and those patches may be inspected